BlackOpsOne/Cheating-PSA/pages/t5/Obvious-Cheating.md

 > You can toggle demi god mode with the `demigod` command.

 ## No Target
-This toggles the targeting of zombies to a player.
+This toggles all AI targeting of the player.

 > [!TIP]
-> You can toggle demi god mode with the `notarget` command.
+> You can toggle no target with the `notarget` command.

 > [!CAUTION]
 > This affects monkey bombs and the upgraded crossbow, as it will make zombies target the weapon faster.